Ebbelink/EventDispatcher/README.md

 ```

 #### Use the event endpoint
+The steps are:
+1. spin up the endpoint
+2. retrieve the instance of the EventsHandler in order to register the callbacks
+3. retrieve the IEventDispatcher in order to register the callbacks
+4. call dispatcher.RegisterCallback with a Type parameter for the EventType (Event in this case) to register a callback for.
+The callback is found in the EventHandler class as seen above.
 ```
-// spin up the endpoint
+// 1. spin up the endpoint
 app.UseEventsEndpoint("/events");

-// retrieve the instance of the EventsHandler in order to register the callbacks EventsHandler eventHandler = app.ApplicationServices.GetService<EventsHandler>();
+// 2. retrieve the instance of the EventsHandler in order to register the callbacks EventsHandler eventHandler = app.ApplicationServices.GetService<EventsHandler>();

-//retrieve the IEventDispatcher in order to register the callbacks IEventDispatcher dispatcher = app.ApplicationServices.GetService<IEventDispatcher>();
+// 3. retrieve the IEventDispatcher in order to register the callbacks IEventDispatcher dispatcher = app.ApplicationServices.GetService<IEventDispatcher>();
-// call dispatcher.RegisterCallback with a Type parameter for the EventType (Event in this case) to register a callback for.
+// 4. call dispatcher.RegisterCallback with a Type parameter for the EventType (Event in this case) to register a callback for.
 // The callback is found in the EventHandler class as seen above. dispatcher.RegisterCallback<CarDelivered>(eventHandler.SomeEventsHandler);
 ```